Dean of FALE, Dr. Akanisi Kedrayate issues certificate and prizes to champion Sharon Levula (right) and second prize winner Yashna Nand (left)

 USP holds 1st Student Forum for 2019 - 8 May 2019 07:47:39 am

-A total of fifty-two (52) graduates of The University of the South Pacific (USP) were awarded gold medals in a special ceremony at the Laucala Campus on 19 March 2019.
+The University of the South Pacific (USP) hosted the first Vice-Chancellor’s first Student Forum at the Laucala Campus on 25 April 2019.

 ...
 More »